smucclaw/lag/README.md

 # LAG: Logic Augmented Generation

-*LAG provides a logical rule-based reasoner and explanation engine backend for LLM-based AI applications*
+*LAG provides a logical rule-based reasoner and explanation engine backend for LLM-based AI applications.
+It continues the sequence of innovations: LLM -> RAG -> PAL -> LAG*

 This repository explains the motivation for LAG and aims to offer a working prototype demonstrating integration with ChatGPT, Llama, Groq,